The Cartland Family

 Barbara Cartland, the romantic novelist, and her two brothers lived in Littlewood House in the tiny village of Poolbrook, near Malvern.
 “Mrs Cartland opened her gardens to brownies and guides for picnics, was friendly with everyone, and was very generous in her interest in the village,” recalls a former resident.
 Barbara’s father was involved in local politics until the outbreak of the Great War, when he volunteered for military service and became a major in the 1st Battalion, Worcestershire Regiment.
 Tragically, he was killed in action in May 1918, just months before the Armistice, leaving behind his wife and three young children.

 Military Service and Dunkirk

-The two boys took after their military father.
+The two boys followed in the footsteps of their military father.
 John, known as Ronald, was born in 1907.

 Anthony’s body lies in a Belgian cemetery only 25 miles from Dunkirk.
 Ronald, aged 33, and one of the first MPs to be killed in action, was buried at Cassel, about 20 miles from Dunkirk.
 The Cartland family lost all its menfolk in support of their country.

 For more information on Malvern during the Second World War read

 Grounds, Wendy, Wendy’s Wartime, Childhood Memories 1939-1945,(2009) ISBN 978 1 873809 82 2 (available at Malvern Museum)